+OfficialDocumentation

+Name: official documentation

-OfficialDocumentation attribute), in other Member States the text will not be part of the data set and will be referenced via a reference to a document or a legal act.
+Definition: The official documentation that composes the spatial plan; it may be composed of, the applicable legislation, the regulations, cartographic elements, descriptive elements that may be associated with the complete spatial plan, a zoning element or a supplementary regulation .
+In some Member States the actual textual regulation will be part of the data set (and can be put in the regulationText attribute), in other Member States the text will not be part of the data set and will be referenced via a reference to a document or a legal act.
 At least one of the three voidable values shall be provided.

-Description: NOTE: The LegislationCitation is the value type of the attribute regulation reference.
+Descriptio n: NOTE The LegislationCitation is the value type of the attribute regulation reference.
 An example of a regulation reference would be: http://www2.vlaanderen.be /ruimtelijk/grup/00350/00362_00001/data/ 212_00362_00001_d_0BVR.pdf.

-Stereotypes: "featureType"
+Stereotype s: "featureType"

-Value type: Definition: Identifier External object identifier of this spatial textual regulation.
-Description: NOTE An external object identifier is a unique object identifier published by the responsible body, which may be used by external applications to reference the spatial object.
+Value type: Identifier Definition: External object identifier of this spatial textual regulation.
+Descriptio n: NOTE An external object identifier is a unique object identifier published by the responsible body, which may be used by external applications to reference the spatial object.
 The identifier is an identifier of the spatial object, not an identifier of the real-world phenomenon.
-Multiplicity: 1
+Multiplicit y: 1